Estimating Treatment Effects Under Bounded Heterogeneity: Sensitivity analysis and empirical illustrations

-In light of Section~\ref{sec:nec_bd_vcate}, the researcher must choose an \textit{a priori} bound on VCATE to implement our method.
-We discuss a few approaches to choose this bound.

 Researchers often use the short regression to estimate the ATE under the (frequently implicit) assumption that treatment effect heterogeneity is not too large.
 Our method provides a formal way to assess this assumption.
-In this case, rather than taking a definitive stand on $C$, one can begin with $C = 0$ (which corresponds to using the short regression) and gradually increase $C$ until the results become insignificant.
-One should evaluate whether the corresponding breakdown point is plausible, which is feasible since VCATE is a highly interpretable quantity.
-This is analogous to the breakdown frontier analysis considered in, e.g., \cite{masten2020inference} and \cite{li2021linear}.
+In this case, rather than taking a definitive stand on $C$, one can begin with $C = 0$ (which corresponds to using the short regression) and gradually increase $C$ until the results become insignificant.\footnote{Note that we take $C$, rather than $C^2$, as our sensitivity parameter because it has the same units as the outcome.} We denote the smallest value of $C$ that renders the estimated treatment effect insignificant as $C^\ast$.
+One can then evaluate whether the corresponding breakdown point $C^\ast$ is plausible, which is feasible since VCATE is a highly interpretable quantity.
+This is analogous to the breakdown frontier analysis considered in, e.g., \cite{kline2013sensitivity}, \cite{masten2020inference} and \cite{li2021linear}.
 Our R package provides a plotting functionality that aids such sensitivity analysis.

-A second approach is to estimate VCATE directly, either on the subsample with overlap or using prior evidence on covariates most associated with treatment effect variation.\footnote{For instance, one can set $C^2$ equal to twice the upper CI bound of the estimated VCATE, analogous to bounding smoothness using observed estimates in bias-aware regression discontinuity inference \citep{imbens2019optimized, noack2024bias}.} Using the long regression coefficient, one can obtain a plug-in estimator for VCATE based on $\widehat{\delta}'V_{x}\widehat{\delta}$ where $\widehat{\delta}$ is the OLS estimator.
-However, as \cite*{kline2020leave} emphasize, this estimator is biased upward and with bias

-Because the dimension of $\delta$ is $k$, the bias can accumulate when $k$ is large.
-Several recent papers propose consistent estimators for $\Var(\widehat{\delta})$. \cite{sanchezbecerra2023robust} proposes a debiased machine learning estimate for VCATE. \cite{dechaisemartin2024estimatingtreatmenteffectheterogeneitysites} uses the empirical Bayes variance formula from Morris (1983) to construct a bias-corrected estimator for the variance of site-specific effects, which can be adapted to estimate the VCATE in our setting.
-In our accompanying R package, we implement the bias-corrected estimator of \cite*{kline2020leave},